angeloce/angeloce.github.com/resume_en.md

 Senior Test Engineer, Automated Test or Test Development or other related works

 ## SKILLS AND EXPERTISE
-* Knowledge of common test tools and frameworks, such as Selenium, QTP, robotframework, cucumber
+* Knowledge of popular test tools and frameworks, such as Selenium, QTP, robotframework, cucumber
-* Possess extensive experience in the web developing and testing
+* Extensive experience in the web developing and testing
-* Ability to handle test requirement and test development on my own
+* Ability to handle test requirement and test development
-* Strongly experienced in Python, C, PHP, Javascript programming, and MySQL, SQLite
+* Good at Python, C, PHP, Javascript, MySQL, SQLite
-* Aware of the latest technologies, glad to use the newest tools or tech in the work
+* Passion in new technologies, and try use them in daily work

 ## PROFESSIONAL EXPERIENCE
-Test and Develop Engineer
-2011 - Present, Tencent Inc., China
+2011 - Present, Tencent Inc., China - Software Test and Develop Engineer
-Responsibilities for all of design and development on Automated Test System and Quality Platform in.
+Responsibilities of all of design and development on Automated Test System and Quality Platform.
-Support for Automated Testing by using Selenium or other tools on web testing.
+Support team to use the framework and platform in daily work, give training.
+Responsible of applying CGI interface testing, White-Box Scan, and Security Scan in testing process.
 Python, PHP, Nodejs, Django, MySQL, Bootstrap

-Test Engineer
-2010 - 2011, Aragon Construction, China
+2010 - 2011, Aragon Construction, China - Software Test Engineer
-Provided technical support for Automated Testing based on Selenium on regression testing and daily monitor for the e-commerce website http://www.brilliantearth.com.
+Requirements analysis, design and implement of Automation Testing, Regression Testing and Daily Monitor on an e-commerce website http://www.brilliantearth.com.
 Python, Selenium

-Test Engineer
-2008 - 2010, Yaxon Networks, China
+2008 - 2010, Yaxon Networks, China - Software Test Engineer
-Designed and Accomplished test plans for vehicle terminal system.
+Designed  test plans for vehicle terminal system.
 Designed and Developed mock test client and server.
 Python, WxPython, twisted, matplotlib

 ## EDUCATION